ska-sa/katgpucbf/src/katgpucbf/xbgpu/_katxgpu/README.md

 The [xsend.py](./katxgpu/xsend.py) module defines a number of classes to deal with transmission.
 The main parent class for these classes is called the `XEngineSPEADAbstractSend` class.

-The image below gives conceptual overview of how the katxgpu receive code is implemented:
+The image below gives conceptual overview of how the katxgpu sender code is implemented:

 ![Sender](./katxgpu_sender.png)

-The above diagram shows how the receiver module is broken up into three main layers:
+The above diagram shows how the sender module is broken up into three main layers:
 1. XEngineSPEADAbstractSend class - This is the interface to the sender module.
 Once the program is running, the main processing loop will request free buffers (`get_free_heap()`) from the xsend module, populate the buffers and then tell the module to send these buffers(`send_free_heap()`).
 The sending happens asynchronously but the xsend class